 There’s something about having guests over that is so beautiful to me.
-It’s almost like time stands still for a little while as everyone mingles and has deeper and more intimate conversations.
+It’s almost like time stands still for a little while as everyone mingles and has deeper and more meaningful conversations.
 Candles burning, plates clanking, the sound of laughter and giggles as someone cracks a funny joke.
 What happened to those times?

 I feel like we are losing so much of the charm of what life is all about.
 Enjoying moments together with the people that matter most in our lives.
 There’s nothing better than sitting around the table with a homecooked meal.
 Whether it be for breakfast, brunch, lunch, dinner, or even around a coffee table for some coffee and dessert.

 I know that entertaining can be rather stressful, too!
 That’s why I wanted to write this simple guide in the hopes that it will inspire you to bring some of that nostalgic charm into your home to warm not only your heart but the hearts of family and friends.

 I’ve hosted so many different get-togethers in the last twenty-one years and I’ve learned a lot along the way.
 Mostly through my BIG mistakes.
 I’ve become quite adept at figuring out what NOT to do when hosting a party.
 But there’s one habit I cannot seem to break.
 And that is making so much food!
 My mother always loved to cook with abundance, just in case any unexpected guests arrived.
 So I guess I kinda learned that habit from her.